TonyDeAlmeida/Start-here-java/README.md

 <h1 id="prerequisite">Getting Started Guide</h1>

-<p>This document describes how to use the main features of Live Objects (LO) to develop your IoT application.
-You will find all the needed information about the following points :</p>
+<p>This document describes how to use the main features of Live Objects (LO) to develop your IoT application. </p>